chtz/PoormanS3Tool/README.md

 ```

 ```
-downloaded new hallo.txt to testIn/hallo.txt
+downloaded new s3://poormans3test20170225a/hallo.txt to testIn/hallo.txt
-downloaded new hello.txt to testIn/hello.txt
+downloaded new s3://poormans3test20170225a/hello.txt to testIn/hello.txt
 ```

 ```